 With that being said, how do we provide students with the opportunity to learn about the world in which they live and inspire them to develop a sense of personal and collective responsibility?

 Fortunately, many states have developed Environmental Literacy Plans to provide a framework for school systems to expand and improve environmental education programs.
-For example, California’s Environmental Principles and Concepts standards (EP&Cs) were created with an eye toward engaging students in the processes of understanding and addressing climate change, pollution, and other threats to environmental stability.
+For example, California’s Environmental Principles and Concepts standards (EP&Cs) were created with an eye toward engaging students in the processes of understanding and addressing climate issues, pollution, and other threats to environmental stability.
 The EP&Cs complement the Next Generation Science Standards for California Public Schools (CA-NGSS), giving teachers additional guidance for nurturing environmentally literate young people.
 Beginning as early as Kindergarten, it is important for students to understand the world in which they live and their place in it.
 Students need to have opportunities to learn in the classroom and beyond its walls.
 So how can we address these principles with or without a state framework like the one in California?

 One tool that can be used with or without a state framework is the Environmental Literacy Ladder created by the Campaign for Environmental Literacy.
 Within this model, five essential components of environmental literacy are outlined: Awareness, Knowledge, Attitudes, Skills, and Action.
 This model is “designed as a loose hierarchy from the simple to the more complex, each building on the step below.
 However, as with many models, the steps overlap in real life.
 Most important to appreciate is that environmental literacy cannot be achieved without all steps of the ladder; achieving any one step alone is inadequate and will not result in literacy.”